 In 2014, the South Dakota State University (SDSU) Division of Technology and Security (DTS) were awarded an NFS CC* Cyberinfrastructure Program grant: “CC*IIE Networking Infrastructure: Building a Science DMZ and Enhancing Science Data Movement to Support Data-Intensive Computational Research at South Dakota State University,” NSF 14-521, CC*IIE Project Reference: 1440622.
-The project goals revolve around a theme of enhancing cross-institutional research collaboration with the deployment of a high-speed frictionless (Science DMZ) network.
+The project goals revolve around enhancing cross-institutional research collaboration by deploying a high-speed frictionless (Science DMZ) network.
 Upgrade work in 2018 involved the implementation of a robust data management sharing service (Globus) and a new 100 Gbps Flash I/O Network Appliance (FIONA) data transfer node, an integral element for the inclusion of SDSU in the Great Plains Network (GPN) Research Platform.

-SDSU DTS manages a Global Parallel File System (GPFS) and various Hitachi Data System storage area network systems that provide enterprise-class storage for single instance servers and cluster systems.
-Raw data, metadata, and the products of research are archived and made publicly available within SDSU’s Open PRAIRIE; a product contracted between SDSU and the Bepress corporation (Digital Commons).
-The SDSU DTS manages a 2.5PB cold storage data (magnetic tape) repository for science data archival purposes.
-This system is located several blocks away from the SDSU Data Center in a separate building.
+SDSU DTS manages a Global Parallel File System (GPFS) and various high-capacity block storage area network systems that provide enterprise-class storage for single instance servers and cluster systems.
+Raw data, metadata, and research products are archived and made publicly available within SDSU’s Open PRAIRIE, a product contracted between SDSU and the Bepress corporation (Digital Commons).

 Data Center Support Services